Skatteetaten/aurora/docs/documentation/aurora-config.md

 the service as a sidecar container.
 For the majority of our users, the first approach should be sufficient and straightforward.

+**Note**: this feature is currently only supported for the deployment types `deploy`, `development`, `cronjob` and `job`.
+The configuration will not be used on other deployment types, but will not fail on validation if configured.

 | Name            | Default | Description                                                                      |
 |-----------------|---------|----------------------------------------------------------------------------------|
 | `trace`         |         | Simplified configuration can be used to enabled/disable the feature.
 Type boolean |